Preference elicitation and inverse reinforcement learning: Related work

 In general, maximum entropy approaches have good minimax guarantees~\citep{grunwald:max-ent:aos:2004}.
 Consequently, the estimated policy is guaranteed to be close to the agent's.
 However, at best, by bounding the error in the policy, one obtains a two-sided high probability bound on the relative loss.
 Thus, one is almost certain to perform neither much better, nor much worse that the demonstrator.

-\subsection{Game theoretic approach}
+\subsubsection{Game theoretic approach}

 An interesting game theoretic approach was suggested by~\cite{syed-schapire:game-theory:nips} for apprenticeship learning.
 This also only requires statistics of observed features, similarly to the maximum entropy approach.
 The main idea is to find the solution to a game matrix with a number of rows equal to the number of possible policies, which, although large, can be solved efficiently by an exponential weighting algorithm.
 The method is particularly notable for being (as far as we are aware of) the only one with a high-probability upper bound on the loss relative to the demonstrating agent and no corresponding lower bound.
 Thus, this method may in principle lead to a significant improvement over the demonstrator.
 Unfortunately, as far as we are aware of, sufficient conditions for this to occur are not known at the moment.
+In more recent work~\citep{apprenticeship:classification}, the authors have also made an interesting link between the error of a classifier trying to imitate the expert's behaviour and the performance of the imitating policy, when the demonstrator is nearly optimal.